Undergraduate Services

 When does Western Engineering enroll me in courses?

 Western Engineering will select your timetable and enroll you in all your courses, so you don't have to.
-For students who are entering first year in September 2022, you will be auto-enrolled into your timetable sometime between mid-July and August.
+For students who are entering first year in September 2025, you will be auto-enrolled into your timetable sometime in mid-August.
 Please note that your timetable is subject to change over the summer, but will be final by September.

 Where do I find the current Academic Calendar and Timetable?